SierraSoftworks/blog/src/posts/2024-10-24-prusa-xl-review.md

 ASA or PC-CF, you're likely to be fine.
 However, for someone like me who has made made a point of ensuring that I can print ABS with minimal VOC emissions, it's a sizeable gap in capabilities.

-Another letdown is the lack of software temperature control for the enclosure.
+Another let-down is the lack of software temperature control for the enclosure.
 The XL's logic board includes ports for additional thermal sensors and the Official Enclosure seems like the perfect place to leverage that capability for filaments which benefit from a certain ambient temperature (on my Voron a chamber thermistor allows me to automate pre-heating and ensure that ABS prints only start when the chamber reaches 45&deg;C).
 Instead, you're provided with a